EnviroMC-Hosting/Knowledgebase/docs/Minecraft/Installing_Vanilla.md

 ### Notes about Updating versus Installing Vanilla Minecraft
 Vanilla minecraft is an out of the box server solution created by microsoft as the baseline, "original" minecraft experience; for most players we advise using PaperMC as a signicantly more performant, open source alternative.
-The process for updating and creating a new installation is effectively identical as it's a drag and drop replacement.
+The process for updating or creating a new installation is effectively identical as it's a drag and drop replacement.
 Minecraft will automatically update any world files when you update to a newer version.
-We highly advise against attempting to downgrade Paper as it can cause corruption; we will not assist users attempting to do this.
+We highly advise against attempting to downgrade your server as it can cause corruption; we will not assist users attempting to do this.
 <br />

 # Installing Vanilla Minecraft from Minecraft's website, Step by Step